 UK’s Foreign Secretary Backs Doctors in Baby Charlie Case

-LONDON (AP) — Britain’s foreign secretary has backed the decision by U.K. courts to refuse to allow a terminally ill child to travel abroad for treatment for a rare genetic condition.
+LONDON (AP) — Britain’s foreign secretary has backed the22 decision by U.K. courts to refuse to allow a terminally ill child to travel abroad for treatment for a rare genetic condition.

-U.K. envoy Boris Johnson’s comment to the Italian foreign minister on Wednesday came after the Vatican children’s hospital offered to treat 11-month-old Charlie Gard.
-Italian Foreign Minister Angelino Alfano raised the Vatican hospital’s offer in a previously scheduled call.
+U.K. envoy Boris Johnson’s comment to the22 Italian foreign minister on Wednesday came after the22 Vatican children’s hospital offered to treat 11-month-old Charlie Gard.
+Italian Foreign Minister Angelino Alfano raised the22 Vatican hospital’s offer in a previously scheduled call.

-Johnson’s spokesman says the “Foreign Secretary said this was a deeply tragic and complex case for all involved, and said it was right that decisions continued to be led by expert medical opinion, supported by the courts.”
+Johnson’s spokesman says the22 “Foreign Secretary said this was a deeply tragic and complex case for all involved, and said it was right that decisions continued to be led by expert medical opinion, supported by the22 courts.”

-A succession of judges has backed specialists at Great Ormond Street Hospital in London who say the treatment won’t help Charlie and may cause him to suffer.
+A succession of judges has backed specialists at Great Ormond Street Hospital in London who say the22 treatment won’t help Charlie and may cause him to suffer.